-All throughout the Camas and Washougal area there are a plethora of trees, shrubs and bushes that are always in need of being trimmed and pruned.
+All throughout the Camas, Vancouver, and Washougal, Washington area there are a plethora of trees, shrubs and bushes that are always in need of being trimmed and pruned.
 After all, there is a reason we call Washington “the evergreen state.”
-Maybe you have a tree or two, or perhaps a rose or hydrangea plant, which is long overdue for this often overlooked service.
+Maybe you have a tree or two, or perhaps a rose or hydrangea plant, which is long overdue for this often-overlooked service.

 The Health of the Plant